-- SF Debris sees Worf as this, as he frequently gives sound advice about how best to deal with enemies and crises, but never allowed to act until it's powerful enough to beat him, causing The Worf Effect.
+- Some people, such as SF Debris, see Worf as this, as he frequently gives sound advice about how best to deal with enemies and crises, but never allowed to act until it's powerful enough to beat him, thereby causing The Worf Effect.

 - On Downton Abbey, Dr. Clarkson's warnings that Sybil may have eclampsia and must be taken to hospital immediately are ignored in favor of the the other doctor who is more respected than him.
 Sybil ends up dying of eclampsia